Conveying Essence

 June 8, 2026

-My friend and talented painter Nora Akino recently showed me this article about another painter.
-Most artistic discourse is distracting nonsense in my opinion, but occasionally I come across something that is genuinely informative.
-I find I often learn more about my photographic practice from artists working in other mediums that I do from photographers.
-Though the tools and techniques may vary, any form of creative expression is more similar than it is different to every other form of creative expression.
-When I’m not familiar with the details of another medium, I’m not filtering through habitual ways of thinking about photography.
-The specific techniques they are discussing fall away and it becomes easier to pick out the core thing they are talking about.
-Also, if a photographer offers a great piece of insight, it becomes easy to accidentally copy exactly what they are doing.
-When Rick Rubin the music producer or Rainer Maria Rilke the poet share their wisdom, there is no copy and paste option as a photographer.
+Much artistic discourse is just noise in my opinion, but occasionally I come across something genuinely informative.
+Though the tools and techniques may vary, all forms of creative expression are more similar to each other than they are different.
+I find I often learn the most about my photography from artists working in unfamiliar mediums, perhaps because my habitual ways of thinking about photography stop acting as filters.
+The techniques they discuss fall away and it becomes easier to pick out the core thing they are talking about.
+Also, if a photographer offers a great piece of insight, it is easy to accidentally copy what they are doing.
+When Rick Rubin the music producer or Rainer Maria Rilke the poet share their wisdom, I have no copy and paste option as a photographer.
 I then get to figure out how to bring the core thing to my work in a way that is still very much my own.

-The lines from the article Nora showed me that most stood out to me were: “specificity—of perception and also of the marks themselves—is everything; the generic is the enemy of art.
-To draw is to search for the essence of a scene, and a detail used well is a visual synecdoche, a part that can stand for the whole….
+My friend and talented painter Nora Akino recently showed me this article about the painter Alex Katz.
+The lines that most stood out to me were: “specificity—of perception and also of the marks themselves—is everything; the generic is the enemy of art.
+To draw is to search for the essence of a scene, and a detail used well is a visual synecdoche, a part that can stand for the whole...
+The best painters first make you privy to and then allow you to forget the complex web of decisions that determined the image you’re looking at.
 The constructedness of it is both there and not there.”